parmentf/node-ector-backend/README.md

 > is incorrect, it would nevertheless be learned.
 Everything
 > that's learned may be used in ECTOR's replies.
 See [Tay](https://en.wikipedia.org/wiki/Tay_(bot)).

+### learn

+`/v1/learn/{source}/{entry}`

+Add knowledge to ECTOR's concept network.

+No activation value added.
+The source is an identifier of where the knowledge comes from (eg Wikipedia).

+Returns the nodes created.

 ### concept-network

 `/v1/concept-network`